SAP/spartacus-docs/_pages/dev/content-security-policy.md

 Proper usage of onClick()

-To handle events, you can set the event handler attributes of elements, or call element.addEventListener(), from script that has been loaded from a white-listed site:
+To handle events, you can set the event handler attributes of elements, or call element.addEventListener(), from script that has been loaded from an allow-listed site:

 element.onclick = someFunction; element. addEventListener( "click" , someFunction, false ) ;